 This project had its ups and downs.
-In fact, there were three bad periods instantly followed by periods of great performance.
+There were three bad periods instantly followed by periods of great performance.

-- As we entered March, the performance didn’t improve, prompting us to change our targeting from the United States to Europe (Germany and France, in particular).
-As you can see from the graph below, we were successful and our European campaigns were delivering good results up to the month of July.
+As we entered March, the performance didn’t improve, prompting us to change our targeting from the United States to Europe (Germany and France, in particular).
+As you can see from the graph below, we were successful and our European campaigns were delivering good results up to July.

 Nevertheless, the same graph shows that we saw a decrease in appointments in August.
-In fact, that month we were barely able to squeeze out a single appointment!
+That month we were barely able to squeeze out a single appointment!

 So, I had to come up with a new strategy.